 What to do next

-Call the parish office to talk through further and arrange a date.
+Get in touch to talk through further and arrange a date.

 There is no cost for a Baptism service but a baptism certificate is £14.00.
 Cards for Godparents also have a small charge.